14 Pontoon Accessories You Need On Board for Every Excursion

 You gotta have something to stick in those handy cup holders.
 Glass has no place on a boat.
 Well... except for windows.
 But don't even think of bringing breakable porcelain plates or glassware.
 Just don't do it!

-Any bowls or plates or wine glasses should be BPA-free plastic.
+Any bowls, plates or wine glasses should be BPA-free plastic.
 Or better yet, stainless steel!.

 Go with something that's shatterproof, easy to clean and capable of handling hot liquids.
-When I was a novice camper, I took basic plastic cups which eventually became scratched and cloudy.
-Not to mention they never could handle hot liquids like coffee or tea very well.
+When I was a novice camper, I took basic plastic cups, which eventually became scratched and cloudy.
+Not to mention, they never handled hot liquids like coffee or tea very well.

 I also recently invested in a set of stainless steel coffee mugs.
 What I love most about these is they're durable and versatile.
 They can hold either a cold pint or your morning joe.

 I'm not a fan of throwaway plastic utensils or paper plates.
-It just seems so wasteful.
-And it doesn't take much extra effort to clean your dishware and flatware.
+They just seem so wasteful.
+And it doesn't take much extra effort to clean dishware and flatware.

 I purchased this set of utensils for myself and love them.
-They have a carrying pouch to keep them organized and have a normal hand-weight.
-And Sea to Summit is a quality brand name in camp gear.
+They have a carrying pouch to keep them organized and have an average hand weight.
+Sea to Summit is a quality brand name in camp gear.
 They make lightweight and stackable tableware sets.

 9. Mosquito Repellents and Nets